What Is A Customs Broker?

 - Customs brokers provide shipping advice and monitoring and tracking of goods.

 Decreases The Importer's Fixed Costs Customs Brokers Provide:

 - IT support

 - Personnel and associated overheads

 - Passive Control New technology on the part of the customs broker gives importers the ability to gain control over importing information without taking on the function (e.g. web-based trade information management solutions).

 - Brokerage Fees Customs broker fees are usually only a small portion of your company's overall importing cost.

-From what a customs broker does to the advantages of using customs broker, this video is a collection of frequently asked questions about customs brokers.
+From what a customs broker does to the advantages of using customs brokers, this video is a collection of frequently asked questions about customs brokers.